alyons/ffrpg3.5/_ffrpg325/part1/character-building-example.md

 conversely, physical ailments and other difficulties diminish it.
 In game terms, these are expressed through Advantages and Disadvantages.
 Though only available at the GM's discretion, they offer a number of ways to further personalize a character.
+Each of the Advantages and Disadvantages presented over the next few pages has a specific point cost assigned to it; Advantages have a positive cost, while Disadvantages have a negative one.
+If a GM allows a player to buy Advantages and Disadvantages during character creation, their combined cost of must be less than or equal to 0.
+No more than 10 Points of Advantages may be taken, and no Advantage or Disadvantage may be taken more than once unless this is explicitly permitted in its description.
+Even if an Advantage or Disadvantage has multiple effects with separate point costs, only one of these effects may be taken by default.

 The page for [Advantages and Disadvantages](/ffrpg325/part1/advantages-disadvantages/) contains information about all of the available choices one can make when creating their character.